Mailchimp Logo

 Mailchimp Logo 2018-present

 The current logo came about when the email marketing service decided to reflect its development strategy in the new branding.
-The designers had to combine the mascot and the name Mailchimp so that they finally became one.
-The word trademark and mascot Freddie used to have compatibility issues, so the chimpanzee head was always used separately and not directly associated with the internet platform.
+The designers had to combine the mascot and the name “Mailchimp” into a single entity.
+The word “trademark” and the mascot “Freddie” once had compatibility issues, so the chimpanzee head was always used separately and not directly associated with the internet platform.

-First of all, the developers changed the font and put all the letters in lower case.
-It no longer made sense to split the name into two words because the service stopped dealing with email alone and began to provide a full package of marketing services for small businesses.
-The monkey’s head also began to look different: the designers made it black and white, reduced it, and placed it to the inscription’s left.
-COLLINS and R / GA took part in the development of the new branding style.
+First of all, the developers changed the font and put all the letters in lowercase.
+It no longer made sense to split the name into two words because the service stopped handling email alone and began providing a full package of marketing services for small businesses.
+The monkey’s head also began to look different: the designers made it black-and-white, reduced it, and placed it to the left of the inscription.
+COLLINS and R/GA took part in the development of the new brand style.

 Mailchimp Symbol

 Freddie is not just a chimpanzee.
 This is a postman monkey, as can be judged by the characteristic cap of a newspaper peddler.
 Directly above the visor is a gold-colored “M” that hints at Mailchimp.
-In this context, the email marketing service is presented as a letter delivery service and the monkey as its friendly and cheerful courier.
+In this context, the email marketing service is presented as a letter-delivery service, and the monkey as its friendly, cheerful courier.

-The Freddie icon has been the main sign of the company since 2013.
+The Freddie icon has been the company’s main sign since 2013.
 However, its current version differs markedly from the previous one.
 In 2018, the designers simplified the drawing by changing some details.
 Now the monkey winks happily because she is always in a great mood.

 Font and Colors